-I am is a multidisciplinary artist based on the west coast of Florida with my wife Maggie and our young son Cedar.
-We bounce back and forth between St. Petersburg and our family land in rural Gulf Hammock, FL that we call The Floating Woods.
-As a native who spent my formative years continually out of doors exploring and observing, I have a deep connection to and love for Florida’s unique wilderness.
-My diverse conceptual practice includes the collection and manipulation of found specimen, sculpture, installation, painting, photography, and occasional performance art.
+I am a multidisciplinary artist based, with my wife Maggie and young son Cedar, both in St. Petersburg and at our family land in rural Gulf hammock, Florida we call “The Floating Woods”.
+As a native who spent my formative years stalking and dwelling outdoors, I have a deep connection to and love for Florida’s unique natural environments.
+My diverse practice includes, the collection and manipulation of found specimen, sculpture, installation, painting, photography, and video.

 My newest sculptures and paintings are the result of my studio practice evolving and expanding over the past few years.
 Shifting away from using found specimen as the primary art making materials, I have begun to push toward more intentional manipulation and reproduction of the natural forms and patterns using more traditional sculptural materials.
-These new creations remain meticulously faithful to the original forms, while simultaneously exploring ecstatic new possibilities through wild exaggerations in scale, composition, and color.
+These new creations remain faithful to the original forms, while simultaneously exploring ecstatic new possibilities through wild exaggerations in scale, composition, and color.

-Through these explorations, I hope to open up a dialogue toward new ways of seeing ourselves and our collective place in the world, with the hope of encouraging a deeper understanding of what it means to be human and to have a more grounded and sustainable connection to the earth we were given to live and move and have our being.
+Through these explorations, I hope to open up a dialogue toward reconstructing new ways of seeing ourselves and our collective place in the world - to encourage a deeper understanding of what it means to be human and to have a more grounded and sustainable connection to the earth we are given to live and move and have our being.

 For some behind the scenes images about my studio practice and The Floating Woods, please visit my Creative Pinellas Emerging Artist Grant blog.

 (impactreturns.org/kenny-jensen), and listen to my related podcast interview (Arts In: Kenny Jensen).

 If you are interested in me and my work, please consider becoming an ongoing patron, to help me make more…